visioncortex/SymCode/symcode/doc/symcode.md

 Another important thing to note is that traces, in both construction (evaluating for templates in symbol library) and application (evaluating for input shape when scanning), should allow **tolerances** (the *stat_tolerance* parameter in *Acute32SymcodeConfig*.
 This is to provide an elastic net to enhance robustness against noisy inputs.

-That concludes the discussion of how we define traces in Acute32 to facilitate the searching of symbols in the library.
+The trace partitions the character sets into smaller, mutually-exclusive subsets.
+Provided that **searching through traces is faster than searching through the actual characters** (there are various ways to implement this, such as hash tables or decision trees), traces facilitate symbol comparison in the library.

 In the next section, we are going to look into the engineering of the image processing pipeline of SymCode and how it is implemented for Acute32.

 ## Image Processing Pipeline